slu-soc5650/final-project/docs/topic.md

 The Citizens' Service Bureau (CSB) is a clearing house for the City of St. Louis.
 Requests for service come primarily from residents or business owners in the City through the CSB's website or by phone.
 Other City agencies also put requests for service into the CSB, and they take requests via fax, email, and Twitter.
-These data comprise all crimes reported by SLMPD for a six year period between 2013 and 2018.
+These data comprise all crimes reported by SLMPD for a five year period between 2015 and 2019.

 ### License
 All of the data that the City of St. Louis makes public, including the CSB data, are available under the following [license](http://data.stlouis-mo.gov/terms.cfm):